Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Related Work

-It is worth mentioning that squatting attacks are also common in other domains, e.g., domain name system~\cite{szurdi2014long, agten2015seven, khan2015every, kintis2017hiding, tahir2018s}, container registry~\cite{liu2022exploring} and mobile app~\cite{hu2020mobile}.
-Besides,~malware detection has been widely studied~\cite{ye2017survey}, but mostly for programs in the binary form.
+Squatting attacks are also common in other domains, e.g., domain name system~\cite{szurdi2014long, agten2015seven, khan2015every, kintis2017hiding, tahir2018s}, container registry~\cite{liu2022exploring} and mobile app~\cite{hu2020mobile}.
+Malware detection has been widely~studied~\cite{ye2017survey,guo2023empirical}\todel{, but mostly for programs in the binary form}.
 OSS opens up new opportunities for malware detection due to the availability of source code.